-This Plan recommends changing Bentley Road from a Country Road to a Rustic Road.
+This Plan recommends Bentley Road as a Rustic Road.

 Justification: Bentley Road is a narrow road intended for local use with a traffic volume and accident history consistent with a rustic designation.
-The road has high historic value, outstanding natural features, including mature trees, a stream beside the road, and rural views across farm fields.
+The road has high historic value, outstanding natural features including mature trees, a stream beside the road, and rural views across farm fields.
 Bentley Road meets the criteria for a rustic road.